Residency Regulations (condensed)

 - You receive financial assistance based on residency in another state or jurisdiction.

 Some of the more pertinent University regulations follow.
 For additional information or interpretation, contact the residency officer in the Admissions Office.
-The complete rules and regulations are available on the left sidebar.
+The complete rules and regulations are available on the sidebar.

 Definition of Hawaiʻi Residency